 How about you??

-Even if you are a person who hates brinjals, you must try this Andhra style egg plant curry.
-Chances are that you might develop a liking towards brinjals.
+Even if you are a person who hates brinjals, you must try this Andhra style Indian eggplant curry.
+Chances are that you might develop a liking towards brinjals(aubergines).

 Serve it with jowar rotti, bliss!

 This Indian Egg Plant Curry is an authentic Indian home style curry made in Andhra style.
 This curry is vegan, healthy and made with everyday ingredients!
 It's outrageously delicious!

 - 2 teaspoon cumin powder